Yifei20/Few-shot-Fault-Diagnosis-MAML/README.md

 ## 3. Requirements

-The requirements of this project are listed below.
+This implementation is based on Python 3, and the detailed requirements of this project are listed below.
 You can install this requirement using `requirement.txt` file directly by the following code in terminal.

 ```shell
 pip install requirement.txt